ILAB in Indonesia

 |Title||Amount||Grantee||Start Sort ascending||End|

-The SAFE Seas project will combat forced labor and human trafficking on fishing vessels in Indonesia and the Philippines.
-By strengthening government enforcement capacity and deepening engagement among fishers, the private sector and civil society, SAFE Seas will help promote supply chains free of exploitative labor and a fair playing field for workers in the U.S. and around the world.
+The SAFE Seas project works to counter forced labor and human trafficking on fishing vessels in Indonesia and the Philippines.
+The project works to strengthen government enforcement capacity and deepen engagement among fishers, the private sector and civil society.
+As a result, SAFE Seas helps to promote supply chains free of exploitative labor and a fair playing field for workers in the U.S. and around the world.

 |$5,000,000||Plan International USA||12/01/2017||11/30/2021|

 This global, multi-country project sought to improve occupational safety and health issues of young workers, and to promote a culture of prevention of occupational illness and injury.
 Programming placed a particular focus on those aged 15-24, who, as they join the workforce, may be positioned to contribute to a sustainable and prevention-focused OSH culture.

 The goal of the project is to reduce child domestic work by promoting decent work for domestic workers

 |$4,999,970||International Labor Organization's International Program on the Elimination of Child Labor (ILO-IPEC)||12/31/2012||03/31/2018|

 |$15,900,000||International Labor Organization's International Program on the Elimination of Child Labor (ILO-IPEC)||10/31/2011||11/30/2017|

 The goal of the project was to reduce the overall number of children involved in and at risk of engaging in exploitive child labor.